 Someone’s knockin’ at the door, somebody’s ringing a bell.

-The song, “Let ‘Em In,” always reminded me of the Gospel passage, “Seek, and you shall find; Ask, and it shall be given; Knock, and the door shall be opened.
+The song reminds me of the Gospel passage, “Seek, and you shall find; Ask, and it shall be given; Knock, and the door shall be opened.
 For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.”
 (Mt 7:7-8)

 It seems that there is good news and bad news in faith-based schools today.
-Many kindergartens are seeing enrollment growth; but the higher grades are seeing higher attrition rates…especially when the family enrolls their third or fourth child in kindergarten, and then disenrolls their older children that may be entering the middle school grades.
+Many kindergartens are seeing enrollment growth; but the higher grades are seeing higher attrition rates…especially when the family enrolls their third or fourth child in kindergarten, but disenrolls their older children who may be entering the middle school grades.
 That’s actually a retention issue, and speaks to why enrollment and retention need to be treated as separate processes which work systemically.

 Then there’s the phenomenon of school consolidation.
-In my neck of the woods, 3 schools merged after the 11-12 school year to form a newly merged school.
+In my neck of the woods, 3 schools merged a few years ago after the school year ended to form a newly merged school.
 It was expected that 400 students would be served, since, of course, many of the students from the two schools that were closing would enroll in the newly merged school.
 After all, it had a new name, and some of the teachers from the suppressed schools would be hired.

 When I was in Diocesan administration, and we conducted an exit survey to find out why children were no longer in our Catholic schools, we included families who had been in schools that were closed or merged.
 What do you think the most popular reason was regarding why parents did not have their children in another Catholic school?